nikkiwritescode/flask-app-terraform-deployment/readme.md

 # Terraform Flask Project

-## Description
+## About
 This is a Terraform deployment for a small Flask app.
 It runs on port 8000 on the instances themselves but is served on port 80 through the load balancer.
-The application is pulled from a private repository, so a github account with permissions to access the repository is needed to use this code.
+The application is preloaded onto an AMI, so no additional configuration is needed to load it.

 ## Configuration
 Clone this repository into a directory of your choice, then create a file in the root of the directory called `terraform.tfvars`.
 Use the following as a template for this file -- the only required change is to supply your public IP in the `my_ip` field, so you can SSH into your instances: